Thursday, March 12, 2026

 “Honestly, I knew [my daughter] was coming and I wanted her to have this concrete experience in her head where her father got up in front of a room full of people, without having a clue what he was going to do, and just do it.”

-Nappo knew a lot of friends would attend the event because it was sold out.
+Nappo knew many friends would attend the event because it was sold out.
 Tony knew the crowd would be on his side, wanting him to do well.
 It was just jumping off the cliff.
 If he had failed in the experience of Red Rabbit White Rabbit, he failed.
 He had a certain confidence that the text had already been done so often that it was probably hard to fail at it.
 So right up until his name was called to come to the stage:

 “I was backstage listening to fucking music.
 Sometimes, on an opening night, the sound of the crowd can make you fucking nervous.
 That’s the sound of stress to me when you hear the buzz of a crowd waiting for you to come out, and you haven’t done it yet in front of a crowd.”